martinfleis/clustergram/paper/paper.md

 clustergrams in Python based on a number of built-in clustering algorithms but also on external input resulting from other algorithms.
-The API is organized around a single overarching `clustergram.Clustergram` class designed around scikit-learn's API style [@scikit-learn] with initialization of the class with the specifications and the `fit` method, making it familiar to existing users of scikit-learn and similarly-designed packages.
+The API is organized around a single overarching `clustergram.Clustergram` class designed around scikit-learn's API style [@scikit-learn] with initialization of the class with the specification of arguments and the `fit` method, making it familiar to existing users of scikit-learn and similarly-designed packages.
 In its core, the class expects a selection of a range of solutions to be tested (`k_range`) from 1 to N, a selection of clustering algorithm (`method`) and a specification of a backend used for computation.
-Here, `clustergram` offers a choice between backends written to run on a CPU (`scikit-learn` for K-Means, Mini-batch K-Means and Gaussian Mixture Models, `scipy` [@2020SciPy-NMeth] for hierarchical (or agglomerative) algorithms) or a GPU (`cuML` [@raschka2020machine]), where the GPU path is computing both clustering and the underlying data for clustergram visualization on GPU, minimizing the need of data transfer between both.
-Suppose none of the built-in options is suited for a set use case.
+Here, `clustergram` offers a choice between backends written to run on a CPU (`scikit-learn` for K-Means, Mini-batch K-Means and Gaussian Mixture Models, `scipy` [@2020SciPy-NMeth] for hierarchical (or agglomerative) algorithms) or a GPU (`cuML` [@raschka2020machine] for K-Means), where the GPU path is computing both clustering and the underlying data for clustergram visualization on GPU, minimizing the need of data transfer between both.
+Furthermore, suppose none of the built-in options is suited for a set use case.
 In that case, the clustergram data structure can be created either from original data and labels for individual cluster solutions (`from_data()` method) or from cluster centers (`from_centers()` method), depending on the information obtainable from the selected external clustering algorithm.

 ![Clustergram based on the K-Means clustering algorithm as implemented in the scikit-learn package based on Palmer penguins dataset (@palmerpenguins).
 The cluster